Skip to contents

 return_model_data

 logical.
-If TRUE, the list of data that is needed to fit the model is returned, along with the initial values for smooth and AR parameters, once the model is fitted.
-This will be helpful if users wish to modify the model file to add other stochastic elements that are not currently available in mvgam.
-Default is FALSE to reduce the size of the returned object, unless run_model == FALSE
+If TRUE, the list of data needed to fit the model is returned, along with initial values for smooth and AR parameters, once the model is fitted.
+Helpful for users who wish to modify the model file to add other stochastic elements.
+Default is FALSE unless run_model == FALSE.

 ...